7 Things that Indicate Your Stress Levels are Too High

 This hormone interferes with the activity of the skin’s sebaceous glands and increases the production of oils.

-That excess sebum that accumulates in your pores results in the appearance of blackheads and pimples.
+Therefore, the excess sebum that accumulates in your pores results in the appearance of blackheads and pimples.

 Insomnia and the difficulty of getting restful sleep can have a lot to do with your emotional state and habits that you keep during the day.

-Most serious of all is the fact that over time, this takes its toll on the body and physical conditions can develop that diminish your quality of life.
+Moreover, most serious of all is the fact that over time, this takes its toll on the body and physical conditions can develop that diminish your quality of life.

 7. Excessive fatigue